 Hermann Josef Müllers was born during World War II in 1940 in Viersen, in the Rhineland of Germany.

-In 1969 he was sent by his employer to Galway to take up the post of production manager in the company Micromotors, situated in the Industrial Estate, Mervue.
+In 1969 he was sent by his employer to Galway to take up the post of production manager in the company Micromotors, situated in the Mervue Industrial Estate.

-Hermann is married to Evelyn, a Galway girl from Shantalla, and both of them are proud of their five offsprings, three girls and two boys.
+Hermann is married to Evelyn, a Galway girl from Shantalla, and both of them are proud of their five offspring, three girls and two boys.

 May you enjoy this article, and may you, after going home, occasionally take up your tablet and think and pray for sculptress Gabriel Hayes, who created these stunning life-size figures for Galway Cathedral, which - by the grace of God - will still be there for our children and children's children to admire.